MellowYarker/CryptoNotifier/README.md

   * `python3 main.py`

 ## Notes
 This tool isn't complete, I just wanted to put it up because basic alerts work.
-The code and documentation need work but it's pretty extendible so that's good.
+Working on documentaion and a few other notifications and features.
+Not planning on writing any tests for this outside the occasional doctest.

 feel free to donate if you'd like :)